Tax-Efficient Planning Strategies for Nurse Practitioners (PART 1)

 5 - Coordinate With Your Team of Advisors

-If you need a professional advocate or simply want a second opinion, please see the calendar link below to schedule a convenient time to chat.
+If you need a professional advocate or want a second opinion, please see the calendar link below to schedule a convenient time to chat.

 - https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-401k-and-profit-sharing-plan-contribution-limits